Bỏ qua đến nội dung

 data:

-caption: The AI detected a delivery driver standing at the gate
+caption: AI detected a delivery person standing at the gate

 file: /media/snapshots/gate_snapshot1.jpg